User Agreement for PayPal Service

 3. Sending Money

 3.1 Sending Limits.
 We may, at our reasonable discretion (for example, without limitation, to limit fraud or credit risk), impose limits on the amount of money you can send through our Service.
-You can view the yearly sending limit on your Account by logging into your Account and clicking on the “View Limits” link on the “Account Overview” page.
+You can view the periodic sending limit on your Account by logging into your Account and clicking on the “View Limits” link on the “Account Overview” page.

 3.2 Lifting your sending limit.
 In order to lift your sending limit, you must complete the following steps: add a credit card and complete the Expanded Use Program.
 We may also require other information from you to assist us in lifting your sending limit and you agree to comply with any request for further information as we may reasonably require to enable us to lift this limit.